rajatmodi62/OccludedActionBenchmark/README.md

 </div>

 **The Angry Reviewer**: Hey, what about real world?
 Well, we release a realistic dataset too.
+**The Software Developer**: Hey, i want a simple way to use the dataset.
+Well, we support huggingface too.

 ## Dataset Samples: O-UCF.
 Consists of static/dynamic occlusions on top of official UCF-24 dataset.
 Annotation labels remain same as official UCF-24 and can be found [here](https://drive.google.com/drive/folders/1BvGywlAGrACEqRyfYbz3wzlVV3cDFkct).
 Full dataset can be found [here]().